craigjefferies/compass/next-steps/readme.md

 > "Please provide a clear, well-supported response.
 Focus on fact-based information, use relevant data or sources where possible, and avoid speculation.
 Summarize key points and offer a balanced view."

 ## Automating the process of creating and Fine-Tuning
-The process of creating custom GPTs as lengthy, having some programmable solution would be great.
+The process of creating custom GPTs is lengthy, having some programmable solution would be great.
 Here is a UI interface element version with no programming logic, its how I imagine administrators could interact with the creation of these GPTs
 > [If you more a progrmamer here is an Interface idea in streamlit](https://compass-7xbge7bantgy42qruygvgb.streamlit.app/)

 ## Additional Improvements